ostasovskyi/causalClustering/README.md

 fit_sdp$certificate_valid
 ```

-`Gamma_n` is the approximation certificate returned when the SDP lower bound is available.

 With the SDP engine, the `k_constraint` argument controls how the relaxation is solved:

 - `k_constraint = FALSE`: solve one SDP relaxation without optional K-specific constraints and round it for each candidate `K`;